Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OZYCuyd59B4.md

 ### Transcript

-> more foundations, what do you mean more foundations more foundation types maybe i don't know
+> more foundations, what do you mean more foundations more foundation types maybe I don't know